How to landscape on the cheap

 Inexpensive Landscaping Ideas

 8 Ways to Landscape on a Budget

 We purchased a 3-year-old home that had an overgrown backyard.
 We hired a company to "clean it up and trim the trees."
 Now, we have a large back yard with large trees that is in desperate need of landscaping.
 There is no grass there, only weeds and dirt.
 What suggestions do you have on landscaping on a budget?
 What makes a good ground cover?
 We'd love a pathway and to make it look nice, but this could be very expensive.
 I'd love some inexpensive landscaping suggestions.

-Lovely, Homemade Path for Free
+1. Create a Homemade Path for Free

 I recently made a stepping-stone path in our yard, absolutely free.
 First, I measured the area and estimated how many "steps" I'd need.
 Then, I drove around to various construction sites in our area.
 Wherever I'd see broken-up chunks of concrete, I'd stop and ask if I could take a few of the smaller pieces.
 I looked for pieces that had a flat side, and were roughly about a foot square.
 Within three days, I had enough chunks to start my project!

 Next, I laid the chunks out in the desired path.
 For each one I dug about two feet down, so that the flat top is flush with the ground.
 It takes a little patience to get each step level, but the results are rewarding.
 I finished the edges of my new path off with pea gravel and sprinkled it with pretty marbles and colored stones.
 Now I get comments all the time on my lovely, homemade path.
 Similar stones cost around $2 to $3 each, so I saved about $60!

 Want a quick $10 towards your own cheap landscaping project?
 Get a $10 Home Depot gift card when you shop online with MyPoints!